An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: The KL-based convergence analysis

 \subsection{Convergence rate analysis}

 In this subsection, we analyze the local convergence rate of $\{\bm{x}^k\}$ under the assumption that the auxiliary function $\Phi_{\tau}$, for some $\tau>1$, is a KL function with an exponent $\theta_{\tau}\in[0,1)$ (see Definition \ref{defKLexpo}).
 Local convergence rate results of this type have been extensively studied for various algorithms; see, for example, \cite{ab2009on,fgp2015splitting,wcp2017a,y2024proximal}.
 While our analysis builds upon these existing insights, it introduces additional complexities due to the presence of errors in the iterations.
 Indeed, unlike exact algorithms, where the descent in the objective function is well-controlled, inexact algorithms like our iVPGSA involve perturbations at each iteration, making the KL-based convergence rate analysis more challenging.
 To overcome these difficulties, we carefully construct suitable recursive inequalities and regulate the error terms to ensure that they remain manageable throughout the iterations.
 By leveraging the auxiliary function $\Phi_{\tau}$, our analysis provides detailed insights into how the KL exponent $\theta_{\tau}$ influences the convergence rate in the presence of inexactness.
-This potentially broadens the applicability of the KL-based analysis to a wider range of inexact algorithms and offers a new approach to studying their convergence rates under more realistic computational settings.

 To proceed, we first gather four technical lemmas that will be used in our convergence rate analysis.
 These lemmas pertain to two specific choices of the tolerance parameter sequence $\{\varepsilon_k\}$, as described in Remark \ref{remark-epsk}.
 Since their proofs follow directly from elementary arguments, we omit them for brevity.